 Instead of sitting at home texting friends to see what everyone was doing, people would drive around by the car load, pulling ‘mainers’ (driving down main street again and again), until they met up with more cars in the 7-11 parking lot.
 At that time, someone would either admit that their parents were out of town and we would invade their house, or we would start the collection of pallets to have a pit party.
 Lots of time was spent out 4xing and an equal amount of time was also spent walking home.
 Either way, it was an adventure!

 Unfortunately, we forgot how far out the party was.
-They were starting to get super irritated with us, but we just kept telling them that it was, “just a little further….”
-Half an hour later with two irritated out of towners (who so would not have been welcome at the party to begin with) and us rolling around the back of a rape van, we finally arrived.
-To see that the party was over.
+Our driver was starting to get super irritated with us, but we just kept telling him that it was, “just a little further….”
+Half an hour later with two irritated out of towners (who so would not have been welcome at the party to begin with) and us rolling around the back of a rape van, we finally arrived…to see that the party was over.
 Oopsie.
 It was a pretty silent ride back to town, and I think that we were all pretty relieved to see each other go our separate ways.
 Looking back, every single one of us is amazed by our stupidity.
 But, we had liquid courage and if someone had a video tape of it, they could have used it to dissuade teenagers from drinking. -C.U.NextTuesday, R.Dolly